-Effective Date: 4 May 2017
+Effective Date: 25 May 2018

 “Biomatters”) value the privacy of customers who use our products, cloud services and web

 Cloud services include Biomatters services and applications available through the internet and hosted on remote servers managed by Biomatters, including the Geneious cloud services, the Geneious Biologics cloud services, the Geneious 16S Biodiversity cloud service, and Biomatters’ Genome Profiler and Melanoma Profiler applications.

 Websites and customer support portals include biomatters.com, geneious.com, support.geneious.com, geneiousbiologics.com, and any related websites, sub-domains and pages.

 When you use our Services, we may collect the following information:

 We collect information that you create, input, submit, post, upload, transmit, store or display (including Personal Information and/or sensitive information) in the process of using our Services, for example when you request customer support.

 Please note that the user forums on our support.geneious.com website are open to any online viewer.
 Any information that you post in these locations can be read, collected and used by anyone, and could enable others to send you unsolicited messages.
 Biomatters is not responsible for any publication or use of any information, including but not limited to personal information, that you choose to post in these locations.

 We use a third party payment processor, Avangate Inc., for all transactions where you use a credit card to purchase our Services.
 The payment processor securely handles all credit card details and informs us whether transactions succeed or fail.
 We do not receive (and cannot store) any credit card information whatsoever at any time.